galenegan/galenegan.github.io/_pages/publications.md

 </script>

 ## 2023
 Dorsay, C., **Egan, G.,**, Houghton, H., Hegermiller, C., Smit, P.B.
-(2023 *in revision*).
-Proxy observations of surface wind from a globally distributed network of wave buoys.
+(2023).
+Proxy observations of surface wind from a globally distributed network of wave buoys. *Journal of Atmospheric and Oceanic Technology, 40*(12), 1403-1415.

 ## 2022
 **Egan, G.**, Chang, G., Manning, A., Monismith, S., & Fringer, O. (2022).
 On the variability of floc characteristics in a shallow estuary. *Journal of Geophysical Research: Oceans 127*(6), e2021JC018343.